Home Battery Backup: Pros, Cons, and Cost

 Is battery backup necessary for home solar?

-No. Battery backup is growing in usage and decreasing in price as the technology improves, but many residential solar users do not have battery or storage as part of their systems.
-Without your own storage, grid-tied panels can’t produce electricity during outages, as the power generated has nowhere to safely travel when lines are down or in repair.
+No. Battery backup is becoming more common, but many residential solar users do not have battery or storage as part of their systems.
+Without your own storage, grid-tied panels won’t produce electricity during outages.

 How long can a backup battery run my home?

 A fully-charged 10kWh battery can run 86-100% of a home’s power load for a 72-hour span, according to one study.
-It depends on how many devices and systems are using power, especially the heating and/or cooling, and if the batteries are being recharged during this period.
+The ultimate answer depends on how many devices and systems are using power, especially the heating and cooling, and if the batteries are being recharged during this period.

 What happens if I produce more solar power than I need?

 If your home is connected to the grid and you’re located in a net metering area, any excess energy produced goes into the grid, and may earn you credit on your electricity bill.
-If you have energy storage with your solar power system, any excess energy produced and not immediately used by your household will charge your battery.
+If you have energy storage with your solar power system, any excess energy can charge your battery first.
 This allows you to use stored power when energy usage exceeds production.
-Homeowners not connected to the grid often choose to increase their solar storage capacity to enable uninterrupted power regardless of weather or time of day.

 If there is a power outage, will my power go out if I have solar panels?